 Study Gap Description Management approach ARR Guidelines (ARR 1987 vs 2019) The current studies adopt ARR 1987 guidelines except for the Umwelt (2018) study, which adopts ARR 2016 data only ie. 2016 rainfall.
 No existing studies have been updated to the latest ARR 2019 guidelines.
 PSC has undertaken extensive flood modelling of the regional catchment within the study area.
 This modelling has been adopted for their current flood planning.
 As the Williamtown SAP project would not be able to satisfactorily update the modelling to ARR 2019 to a level suitable for PSC's flood planning purposes, no changes to the regional flooding is proposed.
-However, the local modelling focusing on the proposed Williamtown SAP development area will capture the latest ARR guidelines from a drainage assessment perspective.
+However, the local modelling focusing on the proposed Williamtown SAP will capture the latest ARR guidelines from a drainage assessment perspective.
 Flood gate representation On review of the structures in the Williamtown/Salt Ash model, not all flood gates identified in the DPE data near Tilligerry Creek have been represented in the model within the Williamtown SAP (BMT 2017) study area.
 Only the main flood gate on Tilligerry Creek is represented.
 This is likely due to the focus of the Williamtown/Salt Ash study being regional flooding and only the main flood gate was critical.
 Alternatively, limited data on the structures was available.
 In line with the regional modelling, no updates to the flood gates will be made.
 Under the critical regional flood event, the flood gates would have limited influence on flood behaviour.
 However, from a local flooding perspective, there is a potential for a greater influence.
 Flood gate data should be reviewed at the next design stage if available.
 Representation of drains The current model shows that the drainage channels are represented in 2D.
 This has been based on the underlying model LiDAR data and limited to the data accuracy.
 The updated LiDAR data for the project will provide improved representation of the channels (drains) and provide more confidence in the hydraulic capacity and proposed works for drainage improvements.
 This is due to more accurate LiDAR data compared to the existing studies.
 Detailed survey may be required at subsequent stages of the Williamtown SAP for the purposes of design.
-This would only be possible once an understanding of respective drain(s) is known and the works

-Study Gap Description Management approach LiDAR data The current modelling is based on 2013 LiDAR capture processed as a 5m DEM.
+This would only be possible once an understanding of respective drain(s) is known and the works required for drainage management are determined.
+LiDAR data The current modelling is based on 2013 LiDAR capture processed as a 5m DEM.
 This resolution is considered too coarse for a local drainage and flooding assessment.
 From a regional flooding perspective, this is considered reasonable given the model has a grid resolution of 20m.
 For the local modelling, the 2020 LiDAR captured for the Williamtown SAP project will be adopted.
 This will provide the latest landform representation.

-2.8 Drainage System Review
+Drainage System Review 2.8

 The drainage system across the Williamtown SAP study area consists of multiple stormwater open drains, culverts, levees and flood gates.
 These drainage elements are further discussed in the following sections.
-The drainage system is the backbone behind alleviating the flood and tidal impacts on a daily basis across the Williamtown SAP.
-The functionality of the drainage network has an interrelationship with the groundwater recharge in the region where low lying areas and ponded areas allow recharge of the aquifer, as such whilst there is merit in expanding structures to alleviate flooding, this would need to be carefully considered in conjunction with the recharge of the aquifer and the impacts of spreading PFAS (discussed further in the Contamination study).
+The drainage system is critical to alleviating the ponding and tidal impacts on a daily basis across the Williamtown SAP.
+The functionality of the drainage network has an interrelationship with local groundwater recharge in the upper catchment and groundwater expression in low lying areas.
+There is merit in widening drains to improve drainage, however this needs to be carefully considered in conjunction with aquifer interactions and the potential for impacted groundwater movement (discussed further in the Contamination study).
 The following sections outline the drainage network which operates during local and regional storm events.